PoCInnovation/Pool2023/Software/day02/2 - ORM/Typescript/README.md

 Instead of create `getContacts` and `getContact`, you will update **all** the `Artist` model functions to [include](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#include-all-fields-for-a-specific-relation) the `Contact` in his result.

-TODO: remove this and talk about the given tests
 #### T for Test

-As usual, test your functions to verify their behavior.
+As usual, you should test your functions to verify their behavior.

+TODO: give the files

+Replace the content of your `tests` folder with the files given for this step and run them with `npm run test` 🧪

-## Step 6 - Skilled artists
+## Step 5 - Skilled artists

 We added the first relation of our `Artist`, let's add the second with `RecordCompany` 💪